sssoja/codeop-workshop/task-tracker/PULL_REQUEST_TEMPLATE.md

 ### Screenshots (if applicable)

-Add any relevant screenshots to help reviewers understand the changes
+Add any relevant screenshots to help reviewers understand the changes and a link to the page if helpful.

 ### Checklist